NSU-SU19CSE299S17/SU19CSE299S17G03NSU/README.md

 For the needs of a flexible, high speed database suitable for working with in javascript, Firebase Firestore was used.
 As this database uses the same platform as our web hosting, the integration process was simplified.
 The database is divided into an Users table and a Lists table.
 The Users table is used for user authentication, registration and logging in, while the lists table contains the names of a list, the owner of the list and a nested table containing the list itself.

 #### Lists
+User's can compile lists of resources they find online and add it to their 'My Lists' tab, found on the user's profile page.
+Each list is saved into the database using a unique ID.
+Information such as the name of the resource, resource type, url and review is taken from the user and added to the database when the 'Add' button is pressed.
+Users can view and edit compiled lists after they have been created.
+A unique url is generated for each list which can be used to develop a 'Share List' feature, in the future.

 #### User Registration and Log-In

 #### User Transactions/Subscriptions
+In order to gain access to additional features and services, users have the option to subscribe to the website.
+If the user chooses to subscribe, the date of subscription is saved to the database and a unique ID for each subscription is generated.
+The unique ID along with date of subscription, can be viewed on the subscriptions tab of the user's profile page.
+Further development of this feature would allow user's to upgrade their account and access exclusive features.

 ## 6. Features not Implemented